scholarslab/praxis/exercises/programming2/index.md

 # String Reverse

-Write a program that reverses a string
+Write a method that accepts a string and returns the characters in reverses order.

+**Hint**: Look at the Ruby documentation.

 {% highlight ruby %}
 def reverse(string)